Duration: 8 weeks (May 26, 2019 to July 20, 2019)

-The Institute is comprised of residential academies that target AAMC Core Competencies.
+The Institute is comprised of residential academies that develop AAMC Core Competencies.

 Diversity is essential in addressing today’s health disparities - from the students who train to become tomorrow’s doctors, to the patients who will benefit from their research and care.
 The Michigan Health Sciences Career Development Academy is committed to exposing and preparing students for medical school in a diverse and inclusive environment.
 The Career Development Academy is designed for rising junior and senior undergraduates or recent graduates of an accredited college or university.
 In particular, the program focuses on preparing participants for the extensive process of applying and gaining admission into medical school.

 As a participant, you will have the opportunity to attend workshops on:

 - American Medical College Application Service (AMCAS) Preparation

 - Medical College Admission Test (MCAT) Preparation

 - Shadowing Opportunities